oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   The *ReasonCode= "Congestion"*: in this the client shall stop publishing toward the gateway for at least the time *T~WAIT~*.

-A Client or Gateway processes a single outbound QoS 1 or QoS 2 message at a time.
+A Client or Gateway processes a single outbound QoS 1 or QoS 2 message at a time but it is possible to publish QoS 0 or PUBWOS or PUBLISH QoS -1 packets in the middle of a QoS 1 or QoS 2 exchange.

 This prevents retransmitted Qos 1 and Qos 2 messages from being received out of order.